Keith Whitley

-Jackie Keith Whitley (July 1, 1954 – May 9, 1989) was an American country music singer and songwriter.
-During his career, Whitley released only two albums but charted 12 singles on the Billboard country charts, and 7 more after his death.
+Jackie Keith Whitley (July 1, 1954 – May 9, 1989) was an American country music and bluegrass singer and songwriter.
+During his career, he released only two albums, but charted 12 singles on the Billboard country charts, and seven more after his death.

-Born in Ashland, Kentucky, Whitley grew up in nearby Sandy Hook, Kentucky.
-Whitley began his career there in 1970, performing in Ralph Stanley's band.
+Born in Ashland, Kentucky, Whitley grew up in nearby Sandy Hook.
+He began his career there in 1970, performing in Ralph Stanley's band.
 Establishing himself as a lead singer in bluegrass music, Whitley moved to Nashville in 1983 and began his recording career there.
-His first Top 20 Country Hit single, "Miami, My Amy", was released in 1986.
-In 1988, his first three singles from his studio album Don't Close Your Eyes, the title song, "When You Say Nothing at All" and "I'm No Stranger to the Rain" were number one hits.
-Years of alcoholism severely compromised his health and he died of alcohol intoxication in 1989 at his Goodlettsville home at the age of 34.
-His later singles, "I Wonder Do You Think of Me", "It Ain't Nothin'", and "I'm Over You", were released after his death.
+His first top-20 country hit single, "Miami, My Amy", was released in 1986.
+In 1988, his first three singles from his second studio album Don't Close Your Eyes, the title song, "When You Say Nothing at All", and "I'm No Stranger to the Rain" were number-one hits.
+During the final years of his life, Whitley struggled with a lifelong alcohol addiction.
+He completed his sessions for his follow-up album, I Wonder Do You Think of Me, before dying of acute alcohol poisoning in 1989 at his Goodlettsville home at age 34.
+The album's "title song", along with "It Ain't Nothin'" and "I'm Over You", were released as singles after his death.

-In 2022, he was inducted into the Country Music Hall of Fame.
+In 2022, Whitley was posthumously inducted into the Country Music Hall of Fame.

 Early life

 Whitley was born to Faye Ferguson (editor of The Elliott County News) and Elmer Whitley (an electrician) in Ashland, Kentucky, but was raised 46 miles away in Sandy Hook, and attended Sandy Hook High School.
 He had two brothers, Randy and Dwight, and a sister, Mary.
 The Whitley family is of English and Scots-Irish descent and has lived in the Elliott County area since the 1840s.

-While Whitley was a teenager in Sandy Hook, he and his friends would pass the time drinking bootleg bourbon and racing their cars down mountain roads at dangerous speeds.
+While Whitley was a teenager in Sandy Hook, his friends and he would pass the time drinking bootleg bourbon and racing their cars down mountain roads at dangerous speeds.
 Whitley was once in a car whose driver attempted to round a curve at 120 mph.
 The car wrecked, killing his friend and almost breaking Whitley's neck.
 In another incident, he drove his car off a 120 ft cliff into a frozen river, escaping with only a broken collar bone.

-Whitley lost his brother Randy in an October 1983 motorcycle accident, and his father Elmer.
+Whitley's older brother Randy was killed in an October 1983 motorcycle accident.

+Musical style and influences

+Keith Whitley's musical style was rooted in Kentucky bluegrass in his early career as a member of Ralph Stanley's Clinch Mountain Boys, but Whitley later shifted towards neotraditional country and honky-tonk during the peak and end of his career.
+Whitley's influences ranged from Appalachian bluegrass performers such as Ralph Stanley to traditional country and honky-tonk musicians such as Hank Williams, George Jones, Merle Haggard, and Lefty Frizzell.